 Congratulations!
-You’ve made the decision to protect your brand and your Web and mobile app account users from fraud through phone verification.
+You’ve made the decision to protect your brand and your web and mobile app account users from fraud through phone verification.
 This is a vital account security step that not only helps reduce fake users and registration fraud but also provides a method for preventing account takeover with two-factor authentication (2FA).

-The terminology will depend on the use case, but one example is: “Please take a moment to verify your phone number.
+The terminology will depend on the use-case, but one example is: “Please take a moment to verify your phone number.
 This helps us confirm your identity and secure your account.”
-You can do this within the registration experience or, depending on device (mobile or desktop), offer a “further information” link/pop up option (which could also include a Privacy Statement that describes more fully that SMS messages or voice calls may be directed to the number for verifications).
+You can do this within the registration experience or, depending on device (mobile or desktop), offer a further information link/pop up option, which could also include a privacy statement explaining that SMS messages or voice calls may be directed to the number for verifications.

-3. Explain Next Steps
+3. Explain next steps

 It’s best to describe what the end-user can expect at each step of verification.
 For example, on the screen where the end-user confirms sending the verification code, it is recommended that you add text such as “We will send you a one-time verification code.”

-When describing the one-time-passcode (OTP) step of the process, use “verification code” or “one-time verification code” (instead of PIN code) to emphasize the purpose.”
-Verification code” implies an OTP that is limited to the instance whereas “PIN” is often a recurring identification code such as for a bank ATM card.
+When describing the one-time-passcode (OTP) step of the process, use “verification code” or “one-time verification code” instead of “PIN code” to emphasize the purpose.
+Verification code implies an OTP that is limited to the instance whereas PIN is often a recurring identification code such as for a bank ATM card.

-5. Add Disclaimer Language
+5. Add disclaimer language

 Include a statement like “message and data rates may apply” so the end-user is aware of all potential costs with phone verification.

-7. Offer Language Preference
+7. Offer language preference

 Allow the end-user to choose which language they would like to receive the message in.
 An end-user’s country does not always correlate to a specific language as they could have a general non-native preference.

-8. Offer Support
+8. Offer support

-Also limit the number of times an end-user can request a verification code and/or offer manual support such as contact information for customer support or link to a “Help” page.
+Also limit the number of times an end-user can request a verification code and/or offer manual support such as contact information for customer support or link to a ‘Help’ page.

-9. Offer a Backup Messaging Method
+9. Offer a backup messaging method

-Once confirmed, the end-user can then complete their account by entering their first and last name and then, mission accomplished!
-The user is in quick and painlessly and there is a verified unique identity associated with the account.
+Once confirmed, the end-user can complete their account by entering their first and last name, Then there is a verified unique identity associated with the account.
 Many online and mobile apps streamline the registration process and then collect additional information on the account over time, when it is most convenient for the user.